LemJukes/VT-Core/README.md

-# Verbatempus - A Clock Libary Full of Words
+# Verbatempus - A Clock Full of Words, module

 I wanted a way to translate a given time into words after discovering an app I used to use a lot is no longer available or maintaned anywhere, so I made one.

 ## Files

 - `index.html`: The main HTML file that displays the current time.
+This is just a placeholder left to help demonstrate implementation.
 - `phrasing-guide.txt`: A guide for phrasing the time in words.
 - `README.md`: This file.
 - `script.js`: JavaScript file that updates the time every second.